Kinetics of Deposition in the Diffusion-Controlled Limit: Dense Suspensions

 when $d>1$.
 The integral in Eq.~\eqref{S:MFT} is taken over the $(d+1)-$dimensional ambient space outside the target zone.
 The integrand in \eqref{S:MFT} contains two transport coefficients, the diffusion coefficient $D(n)$ and the mobility $\sigma(n)$.
 The density $n({\bf r})$ is determined by the solution of a {\em stationary} partial differential equation

-subject to \eqref{BC:away}--\eqref{BC:target} and the the reflecting boundary condition on the boundary of the excluded region in the case of the suspension of spheres.
+where $D'=dD/dn$ and $\sigma'=d\sigma/dn$.
+The boundary conditions are \eqref{BC:away}--\eqref{BC:target} and the the reflecting boundary condition on the boundary of the excluded region.
 The case of planar disks is again particularly simple as we do not need the latter boundary condition, we can instead analyze \eqref{n:PDE} in $\mathbb{R}^{d+1}$.

 It is usually impossible to solve the non-linear partial differential equation \eqref{n:PDE} subject to the boundary conditions \eqref{BC:away}--\eqref{BC:target}.
-For a few simple lattice gas models explicit analytical solutions were found in \cite{trap}, and also in Ref.~\cite{in-trap} for bounded domains.
-Some formal analytical solutions were also established \cite{trap,in-trap}, but one should keep in mind that for almost all interacting gases the transport coefficients $D(n)$ and $\sigma(n)$ are unknown.
-For simple gases interacting only through exclusion the diffusion coefficient is density-independent, but the mobility is still very hard to determine---one needs to know the free energy, and in two and higher dimensions it is essentially impossible for any gas with exclusion interactions.
+For a few simple lattice gas models explicit analytical solutions were found in \cite{trap}, see also \cite{in-trap-1, in-trap-2}, but one should keep in mind that for almost all interacting gases the transport coefficients $D(n)$ and $\sigma(n)$ are unknown.
+Even if we one finds a simple interacting gas with density-independent diffusion coefficient, the mobility is still very hard to determine---one needs to know the free energy, and in two and higher dimensions it is essentially impossible for any gas with exclusion interactions.